-This tutorial will demonstrate how to protect excel formulas but will allow you to copy them.
-Suppose, we will share our excel file with other users.
-Our excel file contains different formulas.
-We don’t want to let our user make any change in the formula of the source excel sheet.
-But we will allow them to copy the formula from the source excel sheet to a new sheet.
+This tutorial will demonstrate how to protect Excel formulas but will allow you to copy them.
+Suppose, we will share our Excel file with other users.
+Our Excel file contains different formulas.
+We don’t want to let our users make any changes in the formula of the source Excel sheet.
+But we will allow them to copy the formula from the source Excel sheet to a new sheet.
 Without any further delay, let’s see how we can do this.

-3 Simple Methods to Protect Excel Formulas but Allow Copy
+How to Protect Formulas but Allow Copy in Excel: 3 Methods

 To show the formula used in this dataset, go to Formulas > Show Formulas.